wooga/locker/README.md

 ### Writes

-To achieve atomic updates, the write is done in two phases, voting and commiting.
+To achieve "atomic" updates, the write is done in two phases, voting and commiting.

-In the voting phase, the user calls every node and asks for a promise that the node can later set the key.
+In the voting phase, the client calls every master node and asks for a promise that the node can later set the key.
 This promise will block any other user from also receiving a promise for that key.

-If the majority of the nodes gives the user the promise (quorum), the user can go ahead and commit the lock.
-If a positive majority was not reached, the user will abort and delete any promises it received.
+If the majority of the master nodes gives the client the promise (quorum), the client can go ahead and commit the lock.
+If a positive majority was not reached, the client will abort and delete any promises it received.

 ### Reads

 `locker` currently only offers dirty reads from the local node.
 If we need consistent reads, a read quorum can be used.

 ### Node failure